Haydn Hall 306

 Nathan B. Kruse is Associate Professor of Music Education and Coordinator of Graduate Studies in Music Education at Case Western Reserve University.
 Kruse joined the CWRU faculty in 2013 and teaches courses in research methods, music cognition and learning, vernacular music, and classroom guitar.
 Prior to his appointment at CWRU, he served as Assistant Professor of Music Education and Coordinator of the Master’s Program in Music Education at the University of North Texas.
 He earned a Bachelor of Music Education degree from Butler University, a Master of Music degree in Music Education from the University of New Mexico, and a Ph.D. in Music Education from Michigan State University.

 Kruse taught middle school and high school instrumental music in New Mexico and Michigan, and remains an active public school colleague as a conductor, clinician, and performer.
-He is a member of the College Music Society, the National Association for Music Education (NAfME), the Ohio Music Educators Association, Pi Kappa Lambda, Mu Phi Epsilon, and Kappa Kappa Psi.
+He also teaches adult music theory and conducts the adult orchestra at The Music Settlement, one of Cleveland’s oldest community music schools.
+He is a member of the College Music Society, the National Association for Music Education (NAfME), the Ohio Music Education Association, Pi Kappa Lambda, Mu Phi Epsilon, and Kappa Kappa Psi.
 In addition, Kruse was a graduate fellow in the Carnegie Academy for the Scholarship of Teaching and Learning (2006-2007), and was a recipient of the Excellence-in-Teaching Citation at Michigan State University (2007), the Outstanding Dissertation Award from the Adult and Community Music Education Special Research Interest Group (2008), and was nominated for the J. H. Shelton Excellence in Teaching Award at the University of North Texas (2010) and the John S. Diekhoff Award for Graduate Mentorship at Case Western Reserve University (2015).